 Hearing the happiness, you could only smile –

-The crowds, the announcers, him!
+The crowds, the announcers, Sir Him!

 What luck!
-The dollars!
-They embraced.
+What dollars!
+Embracing.

 He’d risen again, their money machine!

-The cheering’s tinkling sound.
+The cheering had a tinkling sound.

-In his arms a clinging feeling,
+Yet in his hug a clinging feeling,

-Before he’d aged he would have raged –
+Before he’d aged he’d’ve laughing raged –

 The great! – the me! – the prize!

-Though future triumphs for you would come,
+Future triumphs for you would come.

-This would be this man’s last crown,
+But this would be this man’s last crown,

-And your friendship had run its run.
+And a friendship had run its run.

 No matter how well we compete.

-You’d no more forget that creek-bound ball
+You’d not forget that water-bound ball

-Than he his incredible feat.
+Nor he his incredible feat.

-Money, fame, friendship, what else?
+Money, fame, friends, what else?

 — Poem(s) and “cover” (homepage) watercolor by William Eaton.
 The watercolor is after a work by the California artist John McLaughlin, though the version here is hardly as austere as the original.